COVID-19 pandemic sparks Greek house-hunting frenzy among foreigners | DW | 14.07.2020

 Official figures have not yet been released, but industry officials estimate that German property investments alone have spiked by 50% in recent months, targeting large swathes of arid land in the Peloponnese and million-dollar villas on whitewashed islands like Amorgos, Crete, Karpathos and Corfu — all property put on the market largely because of the Greece's tanking national economy.

 With the country heavily reliant on tourism and the industry paralyzed by the coronavirus pandemic, the European Union has warned that Greece's economy will contract by 9.7% this year.
-This would be almost one percentage point greater than in 2011, the worst year of a decadelong recession that nearly pushed Greece out of the eurozone.
+This would be almost one percentage point greater than in 2011, the worst year of a decadelong recession that nearly pushed the eurozone's poorest member out of the single currency.

 The irony?
 Greece has been hugely successful in handling the pandemic.
 Its continued bid to keep the country relatively COVID-19-free — less than 200 deaths have been reported among a total number of 3,826 cases — has been the driving force behind the house-hunting boom among foreigners.